Payments apps overview

 A signed revenue share agreement is required before Shopify approves a payments app to process real, live payments.
 More information will be provided once partners have requested for access to the Payments Platform (coming soon in Q3).

-Payments apps are not permitted to do any of the following:
+Payments apps aren't permitted to do any of the following:

 - Store payment credentials for unapproved purposes.
 You can only use credentials for the original transaction or services approved by Shopify.